IrminData/irmin-platform/irmin-console/README.md

 When offline mode is enabled something is always returned for API requests in API Services.
 The offline mode returns objects from example objects eg. [src/types/examples/core](src/types/examples/core/index.ts) depending on what would be the APIs expected return type.

+`NEXT_PUBLIC_CMS_OFFLINE_MODE` environment variable can be used to enable offline mode for the Wordpress CMS.

 Note!
 It is not meant for anything but local use.

 ## Server side actions

 Next.js allows for many ways of running server-side code.
 See [Next.js documentation](https://nextjs.org/docs/app) for more information.

 Since Irmin API authorises the user with a cookie, the API cannot be called directly on the server side.

 Whenever the API is called on the server side, the token is used instead of the cookie.
 The token needs to be passed to the server side action from the client side.

 The token is stored in the [IAMContext](src/context/IAMContext.tsx).
 See [Irmin API authorisation](#irmin-api-authorisation) for more information.